Dharundds/ChatRoom/README.md

 ## Visit

-~This web application is hosted using AWI [here](http://centigrade-chatroom.southindia.azurecontainer.io:5000/).
+~This web application is hosted using ACI [here](http://centigrade-chatroom.southindia.azurecontainer.io:5000/).